orlof/dcpu-admiral/README.md

 </pre>

 Admiral has three different types of built-in functionalities:  statements, global functions and class functions.
-E.g. print and run are stetements, len() and mem() are functions, and str.encrypt() is a class functions.
+E.g. print and run are stetements, len() and mem() are global functions, and str.encrypt() is a class functions.

-Admiral programmer can write his own functions, but not statements.
-Global functions are simply variables that have string value and class functions can be defined for dicts by adding str value with key as function name.
+Admiral programmer can write global functions and dict class functions.
+New statements or functions to other class types cannot be added.
+Global functions are variables that have string value and class functions can be defined for dicts by adding function with str key.

 <pre>
-#global function
+# global function example
->a="print $0"
+>a="print argv[0]"
-'print $0'
+'print argv[0]'
 >a("Hello")
 Hello

-#class fuction
+# class fuction example
 >a={}
 {}
->a.x="print $0"
+>a.x="print argv[0]"
-print $0
+print argv[0]
 >a.x("Hello")
 Hello
 </pre>